jpilchisu/suitcase_interim_custom-css/README.md

 # suitecase_interim_custom-module
-A blank module for adding custom stylesheets to individual sites using Suitcase Interim
+A blank module for adding custom stylesheets to individual sites using Suitcase Interim.
+It's most basic use is to add a CSS stylesheet after all the other theme and modules stylesheets load, allowing on-the-fly styling changes.

-1. Rename the module and all files with your module.
-We usually just use the name of the site.
+## Instructions

-2. Add module to sites/all/modules/custom folder
+1. Rename the folder to your module name, usually just the name of the site.
-3. Activate the module in Modules
+2. Replace all modulename with your module name.
+Don't forget the preprocess function in the .module file.

-At it's most basic, this module just adds a stylesheet after all the other theme and module stylesheets.
+3. Activate the module in the Drupal admin UI under Modules.